Floating Contact Form Portlet

-null How to ship overseas – A quick guide
+Back How to ship overseas – Guide

 Our quick guide for first-time-shippers will help you shed light on international shipping while following a shipment from the point of sale to delivery.
 This quick guide also applies for first time importers and exporters, looking for help moving their goods from and to overseas.

 - Is the overseas market becoming important for your business?

 - Did your product website attract the interest of potential overseas buyers?

 - You have successfully entered the domestic market, and with the increasing number of enquiries from overseas buyers, it is only a matter of time before the first international order will be placed?

 - Or vice versa, do you source your goods from overseas?

 We will support you!
 In a nutshell - This is how to book a shipment:

 - Quote the shipment.
 With Kuehne+Nagel you can do it easily online via myKN or directly contact us.